-- 1. FIDELITY MANAGEMENT TRUST COMPANY (New York) - 2.
-HINES CAPITAL MARKETS (Houston) - 3.
-SENTINEL REALTY ADVISORS CORPORATION (New York)
+- 1. FIDELITY MANAGEMENT TRUST COMPANY (New York)

+- 2. HINES CAPITAL MARKETS (Houston)

+- 3. TA ASSOCIATES (Boston)

+- 4. APOLLO REALTY (New York)

+- 5. J.P.
+MORGAN REAL ESTATE (New York)

 A portfolio comprised of investments held in a partnership, trust, or fund, which acquires, manages and disposes of non-leveraged and leveraged real estate properties.

-The retirement System's overall portfolio will invest in one or more funds, partnerships, or trusts, which are each focused on an individual sector or sectors of the direct real estate market.
-Real estate portfolios, investing in the following sectors may be included: apartments, industrial, retail, commercial office, turn-around opportunities, as well as others not identified.
+The Value Added/Opportunistic portfolio will invest in one or more funds, partnerships, or trusts, which invest in an individual sector or in several sectors of the direct real estate market.
+Real estate sectors may include: apartments, industrial, retail, commercial office, turnaround opportunities, as well as others not identified.